-I really love tissue paper in kids crafts because it’s such a nice sensory material to use – while you craft you can chat about what noises it makes as it tears and as you screw it into shapes to glue down, how does it feel?
+I really love tissue paper* in kids crafts because it’s such a nice sensory material to use – while you craft you can chat about what noises it makes as it tears and as you screw it into shapes to glue down, how does it feel?

 Pom Pom Printed Snowflake Craft

-Pom poms are one of those things that we always seem to get in craft packs but are never quite sure what to do with them (yes, us too.)
-We love using pom poms as a fun alternative to paint brushes or finger painting – you can hold on to them with fingers or using a clothes peg and it’s fun to try using different sized pom poms for this too.
+We love using pom poms as a fun alternative to paint brushes or finger painting – you can hold on to them with fingers or if you’d rather try not to get messy hands then using a clothes peg is a great alternative.

 Rice ‘Painted’ Snowflake